baldurbjarnason/this-is-not-a-book/House_of_Leaves_memo.md

 It should not be the subject of discussion forums as to what exactly is going on in there.

-Of course, all of those things are possible, as this book (of which this memo is an excerpt) makes clear.
+All of those things are possible, as this "book" (of which this memo is an excerpt) makes clear.
 They are possible, though, because those extra-textual elements have been designed into the work.
 They should not be possible within the conventions of a novel.